fuankarion/Vision17/Lab9-HogDetection/readme.md

 As we work on a very small subset of the original dataset, the standard evaluation code is not appropriate, therefore we will be using a modified version of the original evaluation code that applies only to the subset we selected.
 This modified version can be obtained at:

 http://157.253.63.7/eval_tools_mod.tar.gz

+After download, adapt the hardcoded paths you yout envirroment, they are easy to spot as they all begin with '/home/jcleon'

+To use the evaluation code your results must be in a specific format, the prediction for each image should be included in a file as follows :

+0_Parade_Parade_0_102   -> image name, ignore extension
+2                       -> number of face detections on image 499 176 59 59 0.25      -> x coodinate of top left corner,y coodinate of top left corner, width, height, confidence
+568 625 84 84 0.5

 ## Your Turn